JiMare/notino-hw/README.md

    - imprecise naming of state
    - missing key prop in maping todos
    - obsolete use of var
+   - React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it
 3. For styling I used MaterialUI and styled components libraries.
 4. I used axios in separate file and simulation of server.
 5-7 Done